skrattaren/apf.rst/apf.rst

   seventies.
 Consequently, any backwards messages in *his* music, will most definitely not be Satanic, but rather the opposite.

 - [p.
-49/46] "Grandad was watching "`Video Whoopsy`_"."
+49/46] "Grandad was watching **Video Whoopsy**."

-  Although obviously meant as an equivalent to shows like "`America's Funniest Home Videos`_", this is not the name of any existing show (the British version is called "`You've Been Framed`_").
-The word 'whoopsy' was popularised by the 70s UK sitcom "`Some Mother's Do 'Ave 'Em`_" as a euphemism for excrement, as in "The cat's done a whoopsy on the carpet".
+  Although obviously meant as an equivalent to shows like **America's Funniest Home Videos**, this is not the name of any existing show (the British version is called **You've Been Framed**).
+The word 'whoopsy' was popularised by the 70s UK sitcom **Some Mother's Do 'Ave 'Em** as a euphemism for excrement, as in "The cat's done a whoopsy on the carpet".

 - [p.
 58/54] "*WHEEEsssh* ... we built this city on ... *ssshshhh* [...]